September 7, 2021

 Guo and his team measured how long each learner watched each video.
 They found that no matter how long the video was, the median engagement time was no more than 6 minutes.
 Here’s what this means:

-Create training videos that are between 3-6 minutes long.
+Create training videos that are between 3-6 minutes long and make that as one of your instructional design principles.

 On social media, this means Laughing but Serious which is an important point to keep in mind when creating training videos.